you have a Kafka topic with the data serialized in a particular format, and you want to change the format to something else.

 Now that you have an uberjar for the Kafka Streams application, you can launch it locally.
 When you run the following, the prompt won’t return, because the application will run until you exit it.
 There is always another message to process, so streaming applications don’t exit until you force them.

-java -jar build/libs/kstreams-serialization-0.0.1-standalone.jar configuration/dev.properties
+java -jar build/libs/kstreams-serialization-standalone-0.0.1.jar configuration/dev.properties

 Before you start producing input data, it’s a good idea to set up the consumer on the output topic.
+This way, as soon as you produce movie in different format (Protobuf), you’ll see the results right away.

-command line consumer out of the box to read Avro formatted messages.
 Run this to get ready to consume the records:

-docker exec -it schema-registry /usr/bin/kafka-avro-console-consumer --topic avro-movies --bootstrap-server broker:9092 --from-beginning --property value.schema="$(< src/main/avro/movie.avsc)"
+docker exec -i schema-registry /usr/bin/kafka-protobuf-console-consumer --bootstrap-server broker:9092 --topic proto-movies --from-beginning

 You won’t see any results until the next step.